-The proportions of PCT national/regional phase applications among all applications remained stable from 2018 to 2019 for the KIPO and the CNIPA.
-At the EPO and the USPTO the proportion decreased by 1 percent and 3 percent respectively, while it increased by 2 percent at the JPO.
+The proportions of PCT national/regional phase applications among all applications remained stable from 2019 to 2020 for the CNIPA.
+At the EPO, JPO, and the USPTO proportion increased by 1 percent.
+At the KIPO, the proportion decreased by 1 percent.